HLerman/philippe/README.md

      git clone https://github.com/HLerman/philippe.git
      vim ~/.bashrc

-Add this line at the end of the file
+Add these lines at the end of the file

+     export QUOTE=/path/of/philippe/quote/
      PS1='$(perl /path/of/philippe/philippe.pl) :'

 Save and reload bashrc file.